ewgf-gg/ewgfgg-backend/README.md

 1. Clone this repository
 2. In your environment configuration, set your active profile to "Dev"
-3. Install and run the latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop/#)
+3. Install and run the latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop/#) and enable WSL2/desktop virtualization
-4. The service will automatically download the required dependencies (RabbitMQ and PostgreSQL v17)
+4. Spring will automatically pull the required images and run `init.sql` to initialize your local database
-5. Run the commands from `init.sql` within the containerized postgres database
 6. Run the application using your preferred IDE or via command line: ./mvnw spring-boot:run

 ## Lessons Learned